fuzonmedia-projects/rest-laravel-jwt/readme.md

 check for .env.example and rename it with .env.

-Set following values in .env file
+Set following values in .env file as you want.

    * Set DB_PORT
    * Set DB_DATABASE